What Are Global Compensation Services?

 The GSOE ensures that the company remains in compliance both at home and in the host country with properly recorded taxes for reporting purposes.
 Furthermore, it ensures assignees pay taxes as needed and enables the employer to provide assignees with tax return preparation assistance benefits.

 Shadow payroll, also referred to as “ghost payroll,” reports compensation paid to an assignee from another country.
-Running a shadow payroll concurrently in the host location simplifies income and tax reporting and facilitates compliance.
+Running a shadow payroll concurrently in the host location simplifies income and tax reporting and facilitates compliance, which is a critical factor of expatriate compensation packages.

 Compensation reporting can prove complex, because the various components of an assignee’s total compensation package may originate in different locations.
 Typically, employers pay base salary and any bonuses from the assignee’s home country while paying many assignment-related costs such as housing allowances, dependents’ allowances, and taxes from the host country.